Dreaker75/re-emerald/info_hub/FUTURE_PLANS.md

  - Bag sorting
  - Show Bag pocket icons in the menu to more easily tell whether to scroll right or left
  - Add a way to know which Pokemon can use Rock Smash, Strength, Surf, Waterfall and Dive from the menu (without having to reasort to trying to teach the move)
+  - Current idea: Have an extra menu option in the Pokemon menu to see the rest of the usable HMs.
  - Change EXP.
 Share to be the Gen 6+ version?
 (Still debating)
  - Add a way to move items between Pokemon from the party (like future gens)
  - Quickly switch Pokemon in the Party using Select